mpSchrader/gym-sokoban/README.md

 ## 3 Connect
 Feel free to get in touch with me to talk about this or other projects.
 Either by creating an [issue](https://github.com/mpSchrader/gym-sokoban/issues) or mail me on [LinkedIn](https://www.linkedin.com/in/max-philipp-schrader/).

+If you reaced the end and liked the project, please **show your appreciation by starting this project**